 Let’s talk about Northern Cyprus.
-As you´ve already imagined, I visited Kyrenia and the nearby historic sites as a day trip from the South of Cyprus.
+As you´ve already imagined, I visited Kyrenia and the nearby historic sites as a day trip to Northern Cyprus.
 The city of Kyrenia is famous for its harbour, cobbled streets, Castle and Shipwreck Museum.
 However, I mostly loved its two nearby sights – St. Hilarion Castle and Bellapais Abbey.

 The most breathtaking views of my trip to Cyprus?! – It´s St. Hilarion Castle without any doubt.
 Some say Walt Disney´s Sleeping Beauty Castle was inspired by this one.

 Warning: bring comfortable shoes as it´s a rough clip to the top.
 And beware of the summer heat, go early in the morning or visit during spring/autumn months.

 The Bellapais Abbey is an idyllic Gothic Abbey.
 It is currently used for

 9. Nicosia /Büyük Han